BetzDrive/bldc-controller/docs/disco_bus.md

 # Disco Bus Protocol
 This boot protocol is meant to enumerate a series of boards with ID numbers instead of requiring each board to have a unique identifier.
+In addition, the procedure sets the last board to enable its terminating resistor.
+To do so, the MSB of the board ID is repurposed for storing this bit in memory.

 The protocol is as follows:
 1) While in bootloader, the board listens on the broadcast channel (0) for any packet with an ID that's not the broadcast ID with the enumerate function code